-Modern Iran since 1797offers a comprehensive analysis of political, social and economic developments in Iran since the beginning of the nineteenth century.
-Spanning two centuries, the book provides historical context for recent developments in and the complex nature of Iran’s international relationships and its internal struggle to reconcile itself and its traditions with the modern world.
+Modern Iran since 1797offers a comprehensive analysis of political, social and economic developments in Iran since the end of the eighteenth century.
+Spanning two centuries, the book provides historical context for Iran’s international relationships and its internal struggle to reconcile itself and its traditions with the modern world.

 Written in a clear, engaging style and highlighting Iran as a state and society grappling with the realities of the modern age, Modern Iran since 1797 remains the perfect guide for all those studying the history of modern Iran.